linyudoa/rl-wds/notes.md

 validate the model by:

+Problems:
-Need to figure out how to use wdm model on epanet
+    Need to figure out how to use wdm model on epanet Figure out what does tank/reservoir pattern mean

 1. Train and validate on real history data
 2. Use water head dict